 - Verify in the Umbrella Dashboard—Within a few minutes of changing DNS on an endpoint, you should start seeing traffic containing the Internal IP address in the Reports section of the Umbrella dashboard.

 Umbrella recommends testing for between two and five days with several computers, preferably from different areas of your organization, before switching all production traffic to the VAs.

 If DNS fails to resolve after modifying your DNS settings, confirm that you have met firewall requirements as listed in Prerequisites.

-The following articles describe manually changing DNS settings for Windows and Mac OS X computers:
+For more information about manually changing DNS settings for Windows and Mac OS X computers, see:

 After successful testing, it's time to start utilizing the VAs for production DNS traffic.

 The virtual appliances must be the only servers listed as DNS servers.
 Using a mixture of VAs and other types of DNS servers is not supported.

 In most network environments using Windows Server, local IP addressing is handled through the DHCP Manager.
 To update your endpoints’ DNS settings to point to the VAs, change the DNS Servers in your DHCP scope options.

 - Open DHCP Manager.
 Navigate to Start > Administrative Tools > DHCP.

 - Select IPv4 or a specific scope, if applicable.